Ammarahmed1263/printf/README.md

 # Printf project

 Hello, world!\
-Let's take a brief about this project at the beginning, In this project we have created a printf function which is similar but not identical to C language printf function as ours have some extra features but don't handle flags.
+💬 Let's take a brief about this project at the beginning, In this project we have created a printf function which is similar but not identical to C language printf function as ours have some extra features but don't handle flags.

 ## Most Important Concepts Used:
-### 1- Advanced Concepts
+### 🧠 Advanced Concepts
 - Variadic Function
 - Function Pointers
 - Dubugging with gdb
 - Typecasting and Typedef

-### 2- Basic Concepts
+### 😄 Basic Concepts
 - Pointers
 - Arrays and Strings
 - Struct
 - Functions
-## what can this function do??
+## what can this function do?🤔
 - Handle the %c conversion specifier

 - Handle the %s conversion specifier